kianenigma/kianenigma.github.io/src/site/notes/Posts/Tech/Demystifying JAM.md

 JAM builds on top of [[Posts/Tech/Demystifying JAM#Polkadot 2\|Polkadot 2]], in that it tries to make Polkadot cores more useful, but in ways radically more flexible and unopinionated manner than agile-coretime.
 - Polkadot 2 makes the deployment of L2s radically more flexible on cores.
 - JAM is all about deploying *any application* on Polkadot cores, even those that don't resemble a blockchain.

-This is achieved through exposing all the main 3 primitives discussed above to programmers, namely: on-chain, in-core, and the DA layer.
+**This is primarily achieved through exposing all the main 3 primitives discussed in the previous section to programmers, namely: on-chain, in-core, and the DA layer.**

 More verbosely, in JAM, cores are exposed at a much more flexible manner to:
 1. Allow both the work that is being done in-core and on-chain to be fully programmable.